Sprint announces the availability of a 4G “hot spot the size of the

 available in limited areas and on select devices; check Sprint.com/4G

 2) “Dependable” based on independent, third-party drive tests for 3G

-data connection success, session reliability and signal strength for the
+data connection success, session reliability, and signal strength for

-services available on 3G and coverage may default to separate network
+July 2009.
+Not all services available on 3G and coverage may default to

 3) The Unlimited 3G/4G plan is for corporate liable accounts only.

 Sprint reserves the right, at our sole discretion to deny, terminate,

 modify, disconnect or suspend service if corporate-liable customer

 exceeds the off-network roaming threshold (300MB/mo.) or engages in the

 following prohibited uses: server devices or host computer applications,